 Austria chancellor says Putin meeting was ‘not a friendly visit’

-‘The conversation with President Putin was very direct, open and tough,’ Nehammer said
+‘The conversation with president Putin was very direct, open and tough,’ Nehammer says

-The Austrian chancellor held “very direct, open and tough” talks with his Russian counterpart in Moscow today, marking Vladimir Putin’s first meeting with an EU leader since his forces invaded Ukraine more than six weeks ago.
+The Austrian chancellor held “very direct, open and tough” talks with his Russian counterpart in Moscow on Monday, marking Vladimir Putin’s first meeting with an EU leader since his forces invaded Ukraine more than six weeks ago.

-Austrian currently obtains 80 per cent of its natural gas from Russia and generally maintained closer ties to Moscow than the majority of the bloc, until recently.
+Austrian currently obtains 80 per cent of its natural gas from Russia and has previously generally maintained closer ties to Moscow than the majority of the bloc.

-In the wake of Russia’s declaration of war on its neighbour on 24 February, chancellor Karl Nehammer expressed solidarity with Ukraine and denounced apparent Russian war crimes.
+But in the wake of Russia’s declaration of war on its neighbour on 24 February, chancellor Karl Nehammer expressed solidarity with Ukraine and denounced apparent Russian war crimes.

 His government also joined other EU countries in expelling Moscow oligarchs, although those thrown out only make up a small portion of the large Russian diplomatic presence there.